Gealber/devto-cli/README.md

 * Get articles with queries
 * Get articles by ID
 * Get articles with videos
+* Get articles of authenticated user
+* Get all articles of authenticated user
+* Get published articles of authenticated user
+* Get unpublished articles of authenticated user
 * Create article
 * Update article